Focus on the Future: An In-Depth Look at WICHE's Updated Knocking at the College Door Report

 In its recently released report, Knocking at the College Door (8th edition), the Western Interstate Commission for Higher Education (WICHE) reports that while the number of public high school graduates will decline slightly before stabilizing in the next few years, graduating classes will be increasingly diverse.
 By 2019-20, 45 percent of graduates will be non-white—an increase from 38 percent in 2009.
 The country’s continued demographic shift represents challenges to our educational systems which to this point have not been able to effectively address the needs of students of color.
 The imperative to improve our practices at all educational levels has never been greater.
 This stimulating session will examine the state and regional growth models while highlighting ways in which counseling professionals can ensure that they are serving students and families with an eye toward the future.

-Beyond Income Charts: Is College Worth It?
+The Elephant in the Room: Is College Worth It?

 An uncertain economy punctuated by the fiscal cliff and extended tax cuts has left the average American more cost-minded and financially discriminating.
 Big ticket purchases historically seen as sound investments are being questioned, perhaps none more than higher education.
 As the cost to attend both private and public colleges continues to rise, federal aid becomes increasingly unable to cover a significant portion of the costs— causing many students stop or drop out at alarmingly high rates.
 In addition, an inordinate number of college graduates find themselves un- or underemployed— unable to make monthly student loan payments.
 Many families now wonder if the pursuit of a college education is worth it.
 Join deans and directors of admission for this provocative discussion on the return on investment and the varied paths to a college degree and learn ways in which you can address student and parent concerns related to this hot-button issue.